 - Treatment should be based on the individual rather than their drug of choice.

 - Treatment can be successful even if a person is forced to go.

 - Medication management is an important aspect of addiction treatment.

 - Medication should be used to treat mental health issues and to help withdraw from certain substances.

 - Counseling and behavioral therapies are highly utilized and the best treatment for substance abuse.

 Many professionals agree that counseling and behavioral therapies are vital to treating substance use.
-With so many options for therapy, how they differ, and what is best for your individual needs can be overwhelming.
+With so many options for therapy, how they differ, and what is best for your individual needs, it can be overwhelming.
 The NIDA believes that no one treatment works for each individual.

-There are three main types of therapy; individual, group, and family therapy.
+There are three main types of therapy for addiction; individual, group, and family therapy.
 Each type of therapy has a variety of techniques that are incorporated into addiction treatment.
 It is important to know about different types of therapies and the techniques used when trying to find the best treatment for substance abuse.